hayaba/ASPNetCoreWebAPI/README.md

 - Address
 - Email
 - Phone
-- One should be able to read, add, edit, and delete contact persons (CRUD App).
+- One should be able to create, read, update, and delete contact people (CRUD App).

-The backend should be Asp.Net Core Web API.
+* The backend is made with Asp.Net Core Web API.
-Database of your choice.
+* Database using SQLite.
-The frontend can be made with a JavaScript library of your choice (Angular, Vue, React, or similar), or MVC.
+* The frontend is be made with React